Late-Breaking Abstract Submissions Open

 - A character counter, underneath the abstract entry box, will help you keep track of the length.

 - Special characters and formatting can be inserted using the formatting toolbar, just above the title and abstract entry boxes.

 Step 3: Abstract Detail

-- All accepted abstracts will be scheduled as posters.
+- All accepted late-breaking abstracts will be scheduled as posters only.

-- NOTE: Trainees are defined as graduate student or postdoctoral fellows.
+- NOTE: Trainees are defined as graduate students or postdoctoral fellows.
 If you are a Trainee, you will be asked the name and email address of your P.I.